-MOMI.EXE same redirects INI to same location as EXE MOMI.EXE same script=fred redirects as EXE, 1
+MOMI.EXE same redirects INI to same location as EXE MOMI.EXE same script=fred redirects INI to same location as EXE, run script FRED

 SCRIPT

 Script="<script-name>"

 This parameter directs the client to export information from the MOMI history files.
 See History / Export Data or information on defining the script of "pre-saved" commands that are executed.